mrpeel/opensesame/README.md

 **Pass phrases and generated passwords are not recorded**.

-Although recording meta-data represents a source of potential leakage of important information, without the ability to have this information retained and auto-filled, using Open Sesame can becomes unworkable for infrequently visited sites.
+Although recording meta-data represents a source of potential leakage of important information, without the ability to have this information retained and auto-filled, using Open Sesame can become unworkable for infrequently visited sites.
 In addition, in terms of password versioning, it was extremely difficult to remember which version I was up to with each username / domain name combination.
 For these reasons, it was better to have a centralised place secured by a Google sign in for recording meta-data.

 ## Libraries used
 * Material Design Lite